-Before its launch No Man’s Sky was one of the most hyped games for years.
-With the promise of an almost endless universe of procedurally generated stars, planets and space stations to explore, all to the soundtrack of one of my favourite bands (65DoS 🙌), I was sold.
+Before its launch, No Man’s Sky was one of the most hyped games for years.
+It promised an almost endless universe of procedurally generated stars, planets and space stations to explore.
+To an incredible soundtrack of one of my favourite bands (65DoS 🙌), I was sold.

-Hello Games’ founder, Sean Murray, was sent on a whirlwind PR tour, making appearances on TV shows such as The Late Show with Stephen Colbert in the States, revving up the hype with shots of their impressive tech.
+Hello Games’ founder, Sean Murray, was sent on a whirlwind PR tour, making appearances on TV shows such as The Late Show with Stephen Colbert in the States.
+Where he revved up the hype with shots of their impressive tech.

 The hunger for the game was real.
 People were counting down the days until they could explore the universe from the comfort of their front rooms.
 But then… it launched.

 It didn’t take long for people to realise that things weren’t quite right when they got their hands on the game.
-Early day 1 patches were required to fix game breaking bugs.
+Early day 1 patch were required to fix game-breaking bugs.
 Even so, many other bugs remained.
 Most alarming was the lack of content.
-Yes they delivered on the promises of an expansive, universe exploring sandbox game, but it felt very…empty.
+Yes, they delivered on the promises of an expansive, universe-exploring sandbox game, but it felt very…empty.

-Promises of online multiplayer did not materialise, with a Twitter storm brewing due to the lack of clarity from Hello Games as to what was actually in the game.
+Promises of online multiplayer did not materialise.
+As a result, a Twitter storm brewed due to the lack of clarity from Hello Game.
+As to what was actually in the game.

 Players became frustrated, things looked bleak for a game that showed so much ambition and promise.
 They had created some amazing tech to power such a procedurally generated universe, but somewhere something (or a combination of things) had gone wrong.